Global Observer Design for a Class of Linear Observed Systems on Groups: Application to Two-Frame Systems

 \section{Application to Two-Frame Systems}

-We apply our observer design toolbox to two-frame systems, which are linear observed systems on two-frame groups constructed via the semi-direct product of a rotation group and several vectors.
-Two-frame systems are powerful tools to model a large class of navigation problems.
-Our theory provides unified GES observer solutions, compared to the local results achieved by the InEKF \cite{TFG, InEKF} and case-by-case nonlinear constructive methods \cite{hybrid_observer_landmark} achieving global results.
+We apply the proposed observer design toolbox to two-frame systems, which are linear observed systems on two-frame groups, constructed via the semidirect product of a rotation group with several vector spaces.
+Two-frame systems provide a powerful framework for modeling a broad class of navigation problems.
+Our theory provides unified GES observer designs, compared with the local results achieved by the InEKF \cite{TFG, InEKF} and case-by-case nonlinear constructive methods \cite{hybrid_observer_landmark} achieving global results.
 Without loss of generality, we consider only Type-1 embeddable systems.